 The following seminars are offered to the UCSD Addiction Psychiatry Advanced Residency.
-Fellows will participate in the core seminar and will be expected to attend Departmental Grand Rounds and clinical rotation conferences.
+Fellows will participate in the fellowship-specific seminars and will be encouraged to attend Departmental Grand Rounds and clinical rotation conferences.
 Some of these seminars are interdisciplinary and are attended by psychiatrists, psychologists, social workers, nurses and addiction therapists and in some cases, staff from other medical specialties.
 Advanced fellows may choose to participate in the elective seminars or in other departmental electives.
 Addiction fellows spend approximately 4 hours in seminars and supervision per week.

-Crash Course in Addiction Psychiatry: Course Director: Carla Marienfeld, MD
+Crash Course in Addiction Psychiatry: Course Director: David Stiffler, MD

-Fellows meet for four 1-hour sessions to learn introductory material in the field of addiction psychiatry.
-Topics include: Intro to Pharmacology of Addictions, Introduction to Individual and Group Psychotherapy for Addiction, and Health Systems in Addiction Treatment.
+Fellows meet for ~12 1-hour sessions to learn introductory material in the field of addiction psychiatry.
 The Course Director is responsible for organizing the course and attends all sessions.
 UCSD faculty and guest speakers may present on specific topics.

-Core Seminar in Addiction Psychiatry: Course Director: Carla Marienfeld, MD and Kara Bagot, MD
+Core Seminar in Addiction Psychiatry: Course Director: David Stiffler, MD